Pebble94464/sqlalchemy-hsqldb/README.rst

 Troubleshooting
 ---------------

 This project was coded and tested on a 64-bit Windows system.
-It should work on other platforms too, but you may the documentation and example code is Windows centric at present.
+It should work on other platforms too, but you may find the code examples and docs need adapting.

 If you're struggling to get sqlalchemy-hsqldb working here are a few things you can try:

 * Avoid mixing 32-bit and 64-bit software components
+* If the Java Runtime Environment (JRE) is not automatically detected you may need to add 'JAVA_HOME' or 'JRE_HOME' to your environment variables.
 * If using HyperSQL in conjunction with other software such as OpenOffice.org or LibreOffce, verify they're working first.
 * If you suspect a permissions issue, try installing and running with an administrator account.
 * If you suspect a firewall issue, temporarily disable the firewall to see if this is the case.